 Button Function Refresh You could click this button to refresh the information on this current page again so that you could get the real time information.
-Add You click this button to create an entry into the list.
-Remove You click this button to delete (remove) an entry from the list.
 Enable check button - these appear on many configuration pages.
 You will be asked to check if you want this feature be selected.
 Save This button appears on every configuration page.
 Click on this button once you are through with the changes and decide to save the made changes.
 Browse You may need to browse to find a file which needs to be uploaded for new configuration.
 Upgrade This button allows you to upgrade to the new configuration file attached using the Browse button.